Canada announces plans to ban single-use plastics

 Claiming the ban would create 42,000 middle class jobs, the Trudeau government also added that the Canadian programme would be in harmony with European Union actions on the plastics issue.
 It said Canada would also introduce standards for plastic manufacturers and sellers so they become responsible for their products and the resultant trash.

-The issue of plastic waste and pollution has become more widely known since China banned the import of plastic waste, and Geenpeace and other environment groups have been reporting on the massive import of plastic waste from developed countries, into other Asian countries like Malaysia where it is often dumped illegally or burned in toxic fires.
+The issue of plastic waste and pollution has become more widely known since China banned the import of plastic waste, and Greenpeace and other environment groups have been reporting on the massive import of plastic waste from developed countries, into other Asian countries like Malaysia where it is often dumped illegally or burned in toxic fires.
 Recently the Philippines demanded Canada take back dozens of shipping containers filled with non-recylable plastic garbage exported under falsely labelled permits.

 Additional information-sources